Natick Weeding Services

 Contact Natick's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Natick is essential for environmental protection and compliance with state and local regulations.
-The Natick Department of Public Works oversees seasonal yard waste collection, requiring residents to use biodegradable paper bags (no plastic per MassDEP) and bundle woody weeds in 4-foot sections weighing less than 50 lbs with biodegradable twine.
-Healthy weeds may be composted through municipal programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic (6 mil) and sent to landfill, never composted.
+The Natick Department of Public Works (DPW) oversees seasonal yard waste collection, requiring residents to use biodegradable paper bags—plastic is strictly prohibited per MassDEP guidelines.
+Healthy weeds may be composted through municipal programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill, never composted.
 Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained to prevent spread.
-Soil clods and rocks are managed at the Transfer Station, which has specific hours, permit, and fee requirements.
+Woody debris must be bundled (maximum 4-foot length, <50 lbs) with biodegradable twine.
+Soil clods and rocks are accepted at the Transfer Station, which operates under specific hours, permits, and fees.
 Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no yard waste or weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect water quality.

 Natick Department of Public Works